lindsaygelle/slice/README.md

 })
 ```

-Reversing a Slice:
+Reversing the Slice:
 ```Go
 // Reverse the order of elements in the slice s.Reverse()
 ```

-Slicing a Slice:
+Slicing the Slice:
 ```Go
 // Slice the slice from index 1 to 3
 s.Slice(1, 3)
 ```

-Swapping Elements in a Slice:
+Swapping elements in the Slice:
 ```Go
 // Swap elements at indices 1 and 2
 s.Swap(1, 2)
 ```

-More complicated examples:
+## Complicated examples:
 ```Go
 // Create a slice of strings
 strSlice := &slice.Slice[string]{"apple", "banana", "cherry"}